sleuthkit/sleuthkit/README.md

 are either Common Public License or the GNU Public License.

 ## INSTALL
-For installation instructions, refer to the INSTALL document.
+For installation instructions, refer to the INSTALL.txt document.

 ## OTHER DOCS
 The 'docs' directory contains documents that describe the provided tools